BryanL530/bryan-website-v2/README.md

 # Bryan's Personal Website V2
 This is a project I started planning to turn my [plain text personal website](https://bryanl530.github.io/Bryan_Website/) to something more flexible.

+## Progrss 11/11/25
+Polishing porjects section again.
+I feel like the projet content is mostly finished besides picking a color or the whole website.
+I also picked some icons at google fonts.
+It does make things look a bit nicer.

 ## Progress 11/10/25
 Mainly focusing on listing all prjects I have or remembered.
 With the data I have I could start working on formatting them in the webpage.